 Medical Laboratory Scientist Specializations & Degree Types

 Medical laboratory scientists typically earn at least a bachelor’s of science in medical laboratory science or a closely related field such as biology, chemistry, or biochemistry.
-Some earn a master’s degree in medical laboratory science as employers can require it and can boost job applications or opportunities for advancement.
+Some earn a master’s degree in medical laboratory science as it can be required by employers and can boost job applications or opportunities for advancement.

 Within medical laboratory science, there is a lot of room for specialization.
 Typically, specialization is done through on-the-job training or certificate programs, although some specializations are offered through undergraduate and graduate programs.
 Specializations medical laboratory scientists may pursue include: